sanhozay/CLGen/README.md

 domain-specific language (DSL) that describes checklist items and lists.
 This program parses the DSL and generates XML files that can be used in Flightgear.

+CLGen also provides rudimentary support for reverse-engineering existing checklist definition files into CLGen source and generating PDF and DOT summaries of existing checklists.

 ## Background

 Flightgear checklists are defined in XML files.
 A typical checklist items looks